 Loss Assessment Coverage

-Loss Assessment Coverage is an essential feature of condo insurance policies that protects condominium unit owners against certain types of financial losses related to the common areas of the condominium property.
+Loss Assessment Coverage is a feature of condo insurance policies that protects condominium unit owners against certain types of financial losses related to the common areas of the condominium property.
 When a condo corporation incurs a cost due to an insured loss that exceeds the coverage limits of the corporation’s master insurance policy, or if a deductible must be paid under the corporation’s policy, loss assessment coverage can help cover the portion of those costs allocated to the individual unit owner through a special assessment.

 Key Aspects of Loss Assessment Coverage